Chapter 9. Connection Points

 connect the object to the event source.
 We have a Demagogue class

-that generates events on the _ISpeakerEvents
+that generates events on the _ISpeakerEvents dispatch

 interface.
-Let’s define a CEarPolitic
+Let’s define a CEarPolitic class (clearly one

-ear of the body politic) that implements _ISpeakerEvents
+ear of the body politic) that implements _ISpeakerEvents.

 1coclass EarPolitic {